tonebarbosa/cogsi-1190404-1191106-1190699/CS05/part1/README.md

 ### Note
 We cloned the application from the gradle project beacause docker only can acess subfolders and not "upper" folders.
 And as it was on CS02/... directories and we were positioned on CS05, it would not work.
 Therefore, to facilitate this process and after analyzing the two versions made on part1, we've followed the cloning approach.

+## Alternative Technology

+### Podman
+Podman is a container management tool designed as a secure, daemonless alternative to Docker.
+It allows users to build, run, and manage containers without requiring elevated privileges, thanks to its rootless architecture.
+Podman adheres to the Open Container Initiative (OCI) standards, ensuring compatibility with Docker images and workflows, including Dockerfiles and registries like Docker Hub.
+Unlike Docker, Podman uses a decentralized approach, running containers as independent processes without relying on a central daemon, which enhances security and resource efficiency.
+Additionally, Podman supports pods, a concept inspired by Kubernetes, making it an excellent choice for developers working with containerized microservices.

+###Advantages of Podman
+####Part 1: Building Application Images
+- Security: Rootless Operation

+Podman does not require a root daemon, which means users can build and run containers without superuser privileges.
+This reduces the risk of privilege escalation and makes Podman safer to use on multi-user systems.

+- Daemonless Architecture
+Podman operates without a central background daemon, avoiding the single point of failure that Docker has.
+Each container or build runs as an independent process.

+- Compatibility with Dockerfiles
+Podman uses the same image format and supports Dockerfiles, making migration straightforward without requiring script or process rewrites.

+- Smaller Attack Surface
+By not running as a root-level daemon, Podman minimizes its attack surface, enhancing security for production systems.
+- Performance
+Since Podman is daemonless, it can be more lightweight in environments with constrained resources, leading to better performance during builds.

+####Part 2: Multi-Container Setup
+- Pod Concept for Multi-Container Environments
+Podman introduces pods, which group containers in a shared namespace (network, IPC).
+This simplifies setups where services like web and db must communicate.
+Pods align with Kubernetes constructs, enabling easier portability to Kubernetes environments.

+- Built-in Kubernetes Support
+Podman can generate Kubernetes YAML directly (podman generate kube), streamlining deployment to orchestration platforms compared to Docker Compose.

+- Flexibility in Networking
+Containers within a pod share networking by default, removing the need for explicit linking or host resolution steps used in Docker Compose.

+- Persistent Storage
+Podman provides robust volume support similar to Docker, and its rootless nature allows users to manage volumes without requiring elevated privileges.

+- Registry Interoperability
+Podman supports pushing and pulling images from the same registries as Docker (e.g., Docker Hub, Quay.io), making it straightforward to use Podman-built images in Docker or vice versa.

+###Disadvantages of Podman
+####Part 1: Building Application Images

+- Less Mature Ecosystem
+Docker has a more mature ecosystem with extensive community support, documentation, and tooling.
+Podman, while growing, still lacks the same level of widespread adoption.

+- Compatibility Gaps
+While Podman supports Dockerfiles, edge cases may arise with more complex Dockerfiles or legacy images that rely on Docker-specific features.

+- Learning Curve
+Users familiar with Docker may find Podman’s commands slightly different (e.g., podman run vs. docker run), requiring some adaptation.

+####Part 2: Multi-Container Setup

+- No Native Docker Compose Alternative
+Podman lacks a native equivalent to Docker Compose, requiring either:
+Manual scripting of pods and containers.
+Use of a third-party tool like Podman Compose, which is not as robust or feature-complete as Docker Compose.

+- Limited Health Check Support
+Podman does not have built-in health checks like Docker’s HEALTHCHECK.
+Users must rely on external tools or scripts to monitor container health.

+- Smaller Community for Complex Use Cases
+While Docker Compose is widely used and supported, Podman’s ecosystem for multi-container setups is still developing, which might present challenges for advanced configurations.

+- Cross-Platform Availability
+Docker is well-supported on Windows, macOS, and Linux.
+Podman, while available on these platforms, is most robust on Linux.
+Support on macOS and Windows is still improving but can involve additional setup.